Yehuda-Edelstein/Trivia-Game/README.md

 Styling the game was another challenge as I am not such an artistic person, it was hard for me to make the site asthetic.
 In the end, I went for funtionality over pretty.

+Working with GitHub and the README were actually very difficult for me, and I couldn't even get the pictures or gif to display, so I still need to work on that.